jupyter-book/mystmd/docs/reuse-jupyter-outputs.md

 ### Embed Directive

-You can also use the `{embed}` directive, which differs from the `{figure}` as it does not have a caption and the default is to leave the code/input source.
+You can also use the {myst:directive}`embed` directive, which differs from the {myst:directive}`figure` as it does not have a caption and the default is to leave the code/input source.

 ````markdown
 ```{embed} #my-notebook-output